KDE/documentation-docs-kdenlive-org/user_interface/monitors/clip_monitor_rightclick.rst

 Set current image as thumbnail
 ------------------------------

-This will change the thumbnail that represents this clip in the project tree to the frame that is currently selected in the clip monitor.
+This will change the thumbnail that represents this clip in the project bin to the frame that is currently selected in the clip monitor.

 Monitor overlay infos